stevelaschan/friendify-mobile-app/README.md

-# Friendify - An App to book Experiences
+# Friendify - Make Memories With New Friends

 ## Technologies used